Disc-Golf; Not Just For Hippies Anymore

-Best of all disc golf is free to play in Lake Tahoe once you own a disc or two (Sports LTD has a great selection).
+Best of all disc golf is free to play (except at Squaw and voluntary course donations) in Lake Tahoe once you own a disc or two (Sports LTD has a great selection).
 There are different kinds of discs (specially designed Frisbees) for different kinds of shots, just like there are different clubs for ball-golf.
 There are drivers, putters and approach discs, as well as discs that prefer to go right or left, glide or roll.
 The target is a basket that sits a couple of feet off the ground with hanging chains to kill the flight of your disc, instead of a hole in the ground.
-In disc golf you get to pick up your disc where it lands and throw again from that spot.
+In disc golf, you get to pick up your disc where it lands and throw again from that spot.
 If you get the disc into the basket in 3 shots, that’s a par.
-The great part of the game is that whether you shoot a ‘deuce’ or ‘birdie’ on a hole or if it takes you 10 strokes to get it in there, it’s a great social activity that really gets you in touch with the environment as the course winds its way through changing landscapes!
+The great part of the game is that whether you shoot a ‘deuce’ or ‘birdie’ on a hole or if it takes you ten strokes to get it in there, it’s a great social activity that really gets you in touch with the environment as the course winds its way through changing landscapes!
 That one great putt, “oh the sweet music of the chains!”, or that one great birdie drive, will bring you back for more.

 Tahoe is a disc-golf Mecca!

 Even a lot of local disc golfers don’t know about all of the courses in the area, so here is a run down of what is available.
 Lakeside Inn and Casino is a great home base from which to explore all 12 of these disc golf courses, all within a one hour drive or less.